OOP React Native Auth Flow

 Post: React New Context API - Access Existing Context across Multiple Files

-I also like how it is more of an OOP approach, but this might looked down upon
+I also like how it’s more of an OOP approach, but this might looked down upon

-in the React “normal way of doing it” crowd; so be warned!
+in the React “normal way of doing it” crowd; you are warned!

 Global Context Object